ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 here:

 #### Age

-The age is determined from the census data and a uniform random number generator.
+If the ages are not provided in the AgeData file, the ages are determined from the census data and a uniform random number generator.

 | Age Range | Proportion | Random \# Range  |